muchimi/JoystickGremlinEx/README.md

 The profile path is *%userprofile%\Joystick Gremlin Ex*

+This path is where all the configuration files, log files and profiles are kept.

 <!-- TOC --><a name="automatic-input-detection"></a>
 # Automatic Input detection

-GremlinEx can auto-highlight hardware joystick input devices by clicking a button or moving an axis on them.
-This eliminates the guesswork on how the hardware maps to buttons or axes.
+GremlinEx can usually detect at edit time and auto-highlight hardware joystick input devices by clicking a button or moving an axis on them.
+This eliminates the guesswork on how the hardware maps to buttons or axes, and what the state of the input is.

 Automatic detection is only active when a profile is not running.